carefulcomputer/node-red-contrib-settings-vault/README.md

 The following errors will stop the message from being forwarded:

-1. **No Vault Configured**: You must select a vault-config node
+1. **No Vault Configured**: No vault-config node selected
-2. **No Properties Configured**: At least one property retrieval must be configured
+2. **No Properties Configured**: No property retrievals configured in the node
+3. **Invalid Property Configuration**: One or more property rows are incomplete
-3. **Group Not Found**: The specified group doesn't exist in the vault
+4. **Group Not Found**: The specified group doesn't exist in the vault-config
-4. **Property Not Found**: The specified property doesn't exist in that group
+5. **Property Not Found**: The specified property doesn't exist in that group
+6. **Invalid Output Format**: Output must be in format: context.property (e.g., msg.apiKey)
-5. **Invalid Context**: Context must be msg, flow, or global
+7. **Invalid Context Type**: Context must be msg, flow, or global
-6. **Set Property Failed**: Unable to set the value (e.g., invalid property path)
+8. **Set Property Failed**: Unable to set the value to the specified location

-### Error Logging
+### Error Messages

-All errors are logged with descriptive messages:
+Errors appear in the Node-RED debug panel with descriptive messages:

 ```
-Error: Group not found: apiService
+Group not found: apiService
-Error: Property "apiKey" not found in group: apiService
+Property "apiKey" not found in group: apiService
-Error: Invalid context type "env", must be msg, flow, or global
+Invalid context type "env", must be msg, flow, or global
 ```

-Check the Node-RED debug panel for error details.
+Additionally, the node displays a red status indicator with a brief error description.

 ### Debugging